Ottawa Wood Burning Changeout Program

 and you could receive a rebate of up to $750!

-Brought to you by the Hearth, Patio & Barbecue Association of Canada, the Program is designed to encourage rural Ottawa residents to improve ambient and indoor air quality, heat their homes more efficiently and safely, and reduce fuel costs by replacing their old, uncertified wood stoves and fireplaces with cleaner burning, EPA or CSA-certified models.
-HPBAC recognizes the financial support from the City of Ottawa.
+Brought to you by the Hearth, Patio & Barbecue Association of Canada, the Program is designed to encourage Ottawa residents to improve ambient and indoor air quality, heat their homes more efficiently and safely, and reduce fuel costs by replacing their old, uncertified wood stoves and fireplaces with cleaner burning, EPA or CSA-certified models.
+HPBAC recognizes the financial support of the City of Ottawa.

 What is the impact of inefficient